 Description (podcaster-provided):

 Leading scholars in History, Philosophy and Social Studies of Science (HPS) introduce contemporary topics for a general audience.
-Developed by scholars and students in the HPS program at the University of Melbourne.Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):
+Developed by graduate students from the HPS program at the University of Melbourne.Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

 Episodes: |